-The Boston Red Sox club stands out among the well-known baseball teams’ glorious history and long-standing traditions.
+The Boston Red Sox stand out for their glorious history and long-standing traditions.
 It is notable for its recognizable emblem and popularity.
-The Boston Red Sox logo is original and provocative—knitted red socks reflect the team’s name and legend.
+The Boston Red Sox logo is original and provocative, and the knitted red socks reflect the team’s name and legend.

 Meaning and History